 About the Prize

 Honouring the achievements of the founding father of the historical novel, the Walter Scott Prize for Historical Fiction is one of the most prestigious literary prizes in the world.
-With a total value of over £30,000, and now in its fifteenth year, it is unique for rewarding writing of exceptional quality which is set in the past.
+With a total value of over £30,000, and now in its sixteenth year, the Prize is unique for rewarding writing of exceptional quality which is set in the past.

-The Judging panel is chaired by Katie Grant, and comprises James Holloway, Elizabeth Laird, James Naughtie, Saira Shah and Kirsty Wark.
+The Judging panel is chaired by Katie Grant, and in 2025 comprises Rosi Byard-Jones, Rosamund de la Hey, James Holloway, Elizabeth Laird, James Naughtie, and Saira Shah.